Financial Aid for Undergraduate Students

 Federal Direct Student Loan (FDSL) - Subsidized

 A subsidized FDSL is need-based.
-Eligibility is determined by filing the FAFSA, and the annual amount of the FDSL is based on the year in school.
+Eligibility is determined by filing the FAFSA, and the annual amount of the FDSL is based on the student's year in school.
 The federal government does not charge interest before repayment begins or during authorized periods of deferment (postponement of repayment).
 Repayment of principal and interest begins six months after a student graduates or ceases being enrolled at least half time.

 Federal Direct Student Loan (FDSL) - Unsubsidized

 All U.S. Citizens and permanent residents students are eligible for an unsubsidized FDSL regardless of need.
-The total amount of eligibility depends on the year in school.
+The total amount of eligibility depends on the student's year in school.
 A FAFSA must be filed in order to receive an unsubsidized FDSL.The federal government charges interest on the unsubsidized FDSL from the time the loan is disbursed until the loan is

 paid in full.
 There is an option to defer payment of interest during school; that interest is capitalized (added to the principal) at repayment.
 Repayment begins six months after a student graduates or ceases being enrolled at least half time.